 A 6 week support group for people grieving a loss due to a death.
 Whether it has been months or years since your loss, this group can provide a supportive environment to learn about and explore your grief process, connect with others, and try new strategies.
 Each week there is a specific topic we explore and discuss.

-Grief and the Holidays Education Group Offered every fall
+Grief and the Holidays Education Group two series are offered

 This group is designed for anyone who is wanting extra support following the death of a loved one as holidays and the end of the year approach.
 A modified version of our 6 week Living with Grief series, discussion includes challenges and adaptations that can come up during the holidays and the changing of the year.